 Measurement.
 Displays the measurement type of each field in the data source.
 If you change any of the measurement types, you must refresh the data scan to ensure data compatibility.
 For more information, see the topic Measurement levels on p.
-30.
+27.

 Values.
 Lists the values for each field in the data source.
 For example, maximum and minimum values in a range.
 For flag fields, hold the mouse pointer over the value to display a tool tip that indicates the "true" and "false" values defined for the field.
-You can also click a value to edit it.